Jean Segura Player Props: Marlins vs. Cardinals

-On Monday, Jean Segura (hitting .250 in his past 10 games) and the Miami Marlins face the St. Louis Cardinals, whose starting pitcher will be Miles Mikolas.
-First pitch is at 6:40 PM ET.
+The Miami Marlins, including Jean Segura and his .378 slugging percentage in past 10 games, including two extra-base hits but no home run), take on starting pitcher Adam Wainwright and the St. Louis Cardinals at LoanDepot park, Tuesday at 1:10 PM ET.

-In his most recent game he had a one-hit performance (1-for-4) against the Braves.
+He had a hitless showing in his most recent game (0-for-2) against the Cardinals.

 Jean Segura Game Info & Props vs. the Cardinals